pc-coholic/pretix-pridepopup/README.rst

 This is a plugin for `pretix`_.

-Display the Pride Pop-up (https://www.accep.lgbt/) on your pretix shop
+Display the Pride Pop-up (https://www.accept.lgbt/) on your pretix shop.

 Development setup
 -----------------